Connect ESCs and Motors¶

 Using a Power Distribution Board¶

 There are two methods of connecting the motor outputs.
-Either connect the electronic speed controllers (ESCs) directly to the flight controller OR use a power distribution board (PDB).
+Either connect the electronic speed controllers (ESCs) directly to the autopilot OR use a power distribution board (PDB).

 KDE (and other) Opto Isolated ESCs¶

 The KDEXF-UAS and KDEF-UASHV Series are opto-isolated and do not provide BEC power output for the peripheral equipment.
 They require +5V to power the opto-isolator and while the Pixhawk can be powered from the servo rail, it does not provide +5V to the servo rail.
 The ESCs must be powered by a BEC or with a jumper from an unused connector on the board.
 It is strongly recommended that you use a BEC to power the rail rather than a jumper.

 The KDE ESCs have fixed PWM ranges so you must manually set the output range of each PWM signal so that RCx_MIN is 1100 and RCx_MAX is 1900us using the Advanced Parameter or Full Parameter Settings Page in the planner.